-After over 7 weeks and 500 miles hiking, and raising £1,400 for Macmillan Nurses, a lot was learnt!
+After over 7 weeks and 600 miles hiking, and raising £1,400 for Macmillan Nurses, a lot was learned!
 Therefore, before you put on your walking boots and pack your waterproofs (trust me, you'll need them) consider the 5 tips below, so you can make the most of your own adventure!

-1. Don't underestimate the route or your abilty!
+- Don't underestimate the route or your ability.

 Know your route and your ability!

-The Welsh Government have 7 official guidebooks for each section of the coast path.
-They're pocket sized and extremely handy with a great deal of detail.
+The Welsh Government has 7 official guidebooks for each section of the coast path.
+They're pocket-sized and extremely handy with a great deal of detail.
 Whether you're walking for one day or one month, these guides are a must.
 You can purchase them in local tourist centres or online.

 My essential companion throughout my escapade was "The Wales Coast Path - A Practical Guide for Walkers" by Katharine Evans and Christopher Goddard.
 It provides easy-to-follow route descriptions and contains over 80 hand-drawn maps.
 The book is full of additional information on sites of historical, geological and wildlife interest, alternative routes, public transport and B&B's.
 I would highly recommend using this if you're hiking the length of the path.